efeminella/backbone-eventbroker/README.md

 ### Destroying all EventBrokers
-To destroy all existing `EventBrokers`, invoke the `destroy` method with no arguments or 'all':
+To destroy all existing `EventBrokers`, invoke the `destroy` method with no arguments:

 ``` javascript
 // deletes the event broker for the given namespace